icebert04/icebert04.github.io/_posts/2018-1-12-imaginary-somebody.md

 Imaginary Somebody can apply to everyone.
 It doesn't have to be always a daughter.
 It can be a Imaginary friend or boyfriend.
 It can be anything that you longed for.
 Just make sure that it is legal and doesn't hurt anyone then you are free to have a Imaginary Somebody.

 This doesn't only happens in movies.... it also applies in real life!
+How about you?
+Do you have a Imaginary Somebody??